dhowe/RiTaV1/README.android.md

 To install:

-1. 'Start a new Android Studio project' with application name 'Rita Example' and dompany domain 'example.com', select 'Blank Activity' and then finish
+1. Start a new Android Studio project with application name 'Rita Example' and dompany domain 'example.com', select 'Blank Activity' and then finish

 2. In the project window 'manifests', 'java' and 'res' packges can be seen under 'app'